sdelements/flan/README.md

 Under the hood flan is a convenient wrapper for `pgdump` and `pgrestore`.
 It uses parallel jobs by default to ensure dumping/restoring your database is quick.

 Sharing database dumps is achieved by leveraging `git`.
 Essentially you push a tag to a repository of your choosing (defined in `flan.config.js`) and others can then pull it with `tart fetch`.
 We chose to use git because it fits well with our internal tooling and process but we understand it may not be the best solution for you.
-Pull requests are welcome if you're interested in leveraging S3/Azure/etc 🙂
+Pull requests are welcome if you're interested in using S3/Azure/etc as a store 🙂

 > :warning: **WARNING**: Please don't use flan in situations where you can't afford data loss.